 Jenyi's services include toplining, vocals, original composition, production, and vocal tuning.

-100% for original work (buyouts/work-for-hire must be otherwise negotiated)
+-I retain 50% ownership for toplines (melody/lyrics), 100% for original work (buyouts/work-for-hire may be otherwise negotiated)

 For commercial licensing, please contact for pricing.